Michael S. Schmidt: Early life and education

 Schmidt was born to a Jewish family in Nyack, New York.
-His parents are Rachel and James Schmidt.
-James Schmidt is a well known wealth manager.
+His parents are Rachel and James Schmidt, a wealth manager.
 Michael Schmidt went to high school at John Randolph Tucker High School in Richmond, Virginia, where he played baseball.
-He graduated from Lafayette College in Easton, Pennsylvania, in 2005 with an AB in international affairs after co-founding and editing Marooned with classmate Erin Koen.
+He graduated from Lafayette College in Easton, Pennsylvania in 2005 with an AB in international affairs also co-founding and editing Marooned with classmate Erin Koen.